What Size Generator for Welding?

 Don’t Forget Accessory Equipment

 Grinders and chop saws can use up to 1800 watts each.
 This isn’t an issue if you’re working solo.
-But in a team situation, sizing the generator at twice the welder’s maximum watts will minimize the impact on your weld of other tools starting up.
+But in a team situation, sizing the generator for twice the welder’s maximum watts will minimize the impact on your weld of other tools starting up.

 Welder internal power sources fall into two distinct design categories, each handling incoming current in different ways to create weldable power output.